-Financial Planning (BBA)
+BBA with a Concentration in Financial Planning (BBA)

-The Financial Planning program is designed to provide professional education for financial advisement to individuals and corporations in order to best meet their long-term financial objectives.
+The Financial Planning concentration is designed to provide professional education for financial advisement to individuals and corporations in order to best meet their long-term financial objectives.
 The program is focused on advisement of long-term financial objectives by analyzing the client's status and setting a program to achieve that client's goals.
-Financial planners specialize in tax planning, asset allocation, risk management, retirement and/or estate planning.
+Financial planners specialize in tax planning, asset allocation, risk management, retirement, or estate planning.